worktheclock/replit.github.io/tutorials/23-build-asteroids-with-kaboom.md

 ]);
 ```

-Here we're adding a very simple game object.
-All it does is draw the space sprite we uploaded earlier on the background layer.
+Here we're adding a very simple game object: the space sprite we uploaded earlier on the background layer.
 Later game objects, such as the player's ship and the asteroids, will be more complicated.

-The final layer, `ui` is where we will display information such as the player's remaining lives and total score.
+The final layer, `ui`, is where we will display information such as the player's remaining lives and total score.
 Let's draw the score now.
 First, we have to declare a global variable named `score`, with the following line:

 ```javascript
 score = 0;